Shreveport Area Transit System

 The Shreveport Area Transit System, commonly known as SporTran, is a public transportation bus system based in Shreveport, Louisiana, United States.
-It runs bus routes in Shreveport and Bossier City, Louisiana.
+It runs bus routes in Shreveport and Bossier City, Louisiana, as well as paratransit service.
 All bus routes converge at the Intermodal Facility near Downtown Shreveport.

-SporTran provides public transportation in the form of buses and lift vans.
-SporTran is one of the oldest public transportation systems in the south.
-SporTran has been in continual service for over 125 years with only one interruption due to the strike of 1957.
+The entire system has been zero-fare since 2022.

+SporTran was established in 1972 after the Shreveport city government purchased an existing private system.
+The city previously had privately-run streetcars and trolleybuses that were gradually replaced with diesel buses by the 1960s.
 SporTran operates seven days a week on 17 bus routes from 6:00 a.m. to 1:00 a.m., with shorter operations on the weekends.
 As of 2006, SporTran operates night service on five routes (mostly supplementing daytime service after end of service) between 8:00 p.m. and midnight Monday through Saturday with no service on Sundays.

 SporTran has a fleet of over 50 buses equipped to handle all passengers, including those with disabilities.
 Their newest buses are equipped with the emission reduction systems and an experimental dual-fuel (Hybrid) bus was placed in service in 2005.

-No fares are charged within city limits since 2020, but will apply if outside.
+Buses are operated by the city governments of Shreveport and Bossier City as well as the Port of Caddo-Bossier; most of its funding is from grants and the state government due to the lack of a municipal funding source.
+The system has 40 buses powered by compressed natural gas; all of them were pulled after an empty bus caught fire and exploded in April 2025.